makinacorpus/makina-states/doc/usage_general/install.rst

     - **laptop** is like server but also install packages for working on a developement machine (prebacking a laptop for a dev)
     - **dockercontainer** matches a VM (not baremetal), this is mostly like **server**, but install & preconfigure circus to manage daemons.
     - **devhost** marks the machine as a development machine enabling states to act on that, by example installation of a test local-loop mailer.
-    - **vagrantvmt**  marks the machine as a vagrant virtualbox.
+    - **vagrantvm** marks the machine as a vagrant virtualbox.

 - For configuring all salt daemons, you have some extra parameters (here are the environment variables, but you have also command line switches to set them